The walking track to Heimaklettur – The Home Rock

 The shifting and changing is still an ongoing process.
 Only as recent as 1973 Eldfell made its sudden and spectacular entrance, when it erupted out of nowhere in a grassy field next to Helgafell.

 The gravel path up to Heimaklettur starts at Eiðið, behind the narrow end of the harbour.
-The first part consists of a series of ladders against the cliffs.
-After those you will reach the grassy slopes and rolling meadows that lead to the top.
+It takes about 20 minutes to walk to the start of the track from the ferry harbour and the central part of town.
+The first part of the track involves a series of ladders against the steep lower cliffs.
+Once you’re up above the ladders, you will reach the grassy slopes and rolling meadows that lead to the top.

 This track contains steps and ladders – not to mention ropes and chains…